FAQ's

 What is the difference between the fermentation process for Flying Embers kombuchas vs. Flying Embers seltzer?

-However, our kombucha fermentation also uses unique bacteria (part of the the scoby) and organic tea.
+However, our kombucha fermentation also uses unique bacteria (part of the scoby) and organic tea.
 In contrast, our seltzer process ferments only sugar and superfruits into alcohol (without a scoby) and incorporates sophisticated filtration to get a clean flavor.

 What is a SCOBY?